hoodunit/thesis_experiments/experiments/clojure_android_hello_world/README.md

 # Clojure Android Hello World Compilation Example

-This is an example of the compilation of a Clojure Hello World app for Android.
-Build it with `lein release`.
+This is an example of the compilation of a Clojure Hello World app for Android with a few startup time measurements.

 ## Setup Information